SurferJeffAtGoogle/csharp-docs-samples/applications/sudokumb/README.md

 This is the companion sample for number of [medium.com stories](https://medium.com/@SurferJeff).

 **Sudokumb** is a [Sudoku](https://en.wikipedia.org/wiki/Sudoku) solver.
 In order to demonstrate some cool features of <a href="https://cloud.google.com/">Google Cloud Platform <img src="http://cloud.google.com/_static/images/cloud/products/logos/svg/gcp.svg" width=32></a>, Sudokumb solves the puzzles in a very dumb way.
-But some things it does are actually pretty smart.

 ## Smart

+Most of what Sudokumb does is actually pretty smart.

 ### <img src="http://cloud.google.com/_static/images/cloud/products/logos/svg/datastore.svg" width=64> Sudokumb stores user info in Datastore.